 Spreadsheet C contains the Cavan results, formatted similarly.

 Spreadsheet D includes similar calculations for the possible Uí Dhonnchadha of the Déisi Mhumhan, the possible Teallach Modharain O’Donoghues as well as the other Clusters of matching participants that have been identified.

 There are several individuals whose haplotype is significantly different from any of the established tribal haplotypes we have identified.
 While they are listed in the main results spreadsheet at Family Tree and at the end of the Other Clusters tab in Spreadsheet A, their alleles do not match any of these ancestral haplotypes closely enough, nor is their TMRCA close enough to other participants, to be able to identify the tribe to which they belong at this time.
 We await the addition of new participants to broaden our database and hopefully identify more of the O'Donoghue tribes.

 For those who are interested in delving deeper into the significance of the various haplotypes, modals, allele values and the interpretations we have made from this data in forming our classifications, see our Interpretations link.

-This page has been updated with some new material.
-We hope returning visitors will read through again.
 Please contact us with any unintended errors/omissions.
 As new information is added to the link, it will be noted in blue to identify it as new material.